 The projection of the maximum potential is approximately constant after 2025 and account for 34% of EU demand (2016).
 The load factor of utilised capacity is approx. 0.67.
 Due to the EU perspective in the TYNDP 2020 compared to the global perspective in TYNDP 2018, the maximum potentials are less in the TYNDP 2020 than TYNDP 2018.
-The projection for the LNG supply potential for EU is illustrated in Figure 45.
+The projection for the LNG supply potential for EU is illustrated in Figure 43.
 The Long-term LNG contracts related to the minimum potentials are projected to slowly start expiring from 2030 onwards to 2040.

-FIGURE 45: LNG SUPPLY POTENTIAL FOR EU
+FIGURE 43: LNG SUPPLY POTENTIAL FOR EU

-30 New energy market reports covering the second quarter of 2019
+&lt;sup>26 New energy market reports covering the second quarter of 2019

-31 ENTSOG Workshop: LNG Supply Potential in Europe (IOGP)
+&lt;sup>27 ENTSOG Workshop: LNG Supply Potential in Europe (IOGP)